WHAT TO DO IN 1 DAY IN VATICAN CITY

 They only allow a certain number of reservations per day.
 So unlike the can’t-breathe-claustrophobia of the Sistine Chapel, the rolling shaded walkways of the gardens will be a relief from the crowds.

-Cactus gardens, grottos, trees, shrubbery, and views of St. Peter’s dome make this possibly one of the most beautiful places in Vatican City.
+Cactus gardens, grottos, trees, shrubbery, views of St. Peter’s dome, several of the most renowned Roman sculptures, and important masterpieces of Renaissance art make it a top activity in Vatican City.

 Last but not least: You have the cutest post office and pretty doors in Vatican City (for those who #haveathingfordoors ).

 So religious or not, Vatican City is worth your time.
 When in Rome make sure to add Vatican City to your itinerary and learn about the history and… And these tips about the best places to visit in Vatican City have helped you to plan your trip!